eukras/refspy/README.md

 A range contains start and end verses.

 Verses and ranges convert to tuples e.g. ((1, 2, 3, 4), (1, 2, 3, 5)) which can
-be sorted as they are.
+be sorte:qd as they are.

 A whole chapter is referenced as range(verse(1, 1, 1, 1), verse(1, 1, 1, 999)).